ankitabhopatkar13/python-app-on-k8s/README.md

 `watch kubectl get pods -n application`

 By just changing the image, we didn't have to change anything in the service like the selectors or update any selectors in the deployment.

+2. Check the status of the rollout by running -

+`kubectl rollout status deployments/python-app -n application`

+It should be successful.

+3. In case if anything goes wrong, we can *rollback* by running -

+`kubectl rollout undo deployments/python-app -n application`